cmbrandt/cxx-fundamentals/2_class_design_special.md

   Resource* ptr;   // Initialized to nullptr
 };

-Widget w{};        // Value initialization with no default ctor
+Widget w{};        // Value initialization using the default constructor
 ```

 An empty default constructor will initialize all data members of class (user-defined) type, but will not initialize the data members of fundamental type.